 Sadly, a manager can only do so much, and the Twins find themselves with a one run deficit in the bottom of the 11th inning.
 Before his final at bat with a man on base, Collins asks Billy’s permission to marry his mother (who he’s been fucking) … despite Lou’s slight unprofessionalism, Billy cracks a joke about giving him permission if he hits a home run off of Randy Johnson to win the game.
 As any good manager would, Billy grants Lou’s wish whether he hits a home run or not, knowing full well that life doesn’t end or begin with professional sport.
 Lou does his best, and if not for the superhuman effort of a home run robbing catch by Griffey Jr., the Twins succumb in the end.

 That’s real life, gang.
 The Twins faithful stay behind to laud their hometown team and young ward, giving the squad a standing ovation even after the final out.
 Heywood realizes he’s missing out on what it means to be a youth and decides to give up coaching.
-The team is devastated, but understand.
-We as viewers realize that not everything has to be coated in a glossy, high definition, saccharine sheen to be worthwhile.
+The team is devastated, but understands.
+We as viewers realize that not everything has to be coated in a glossy, high definition, saccharine sheen to be worth our time.
 The Twins grew as athletes, Billy grew into the man his grandfather wanted him to be, and Lou found a wife.

 The Cubs somehow go on to win the World Series despite not having their rotation ace in Steadman, who in all probability likely refused to wear the Cubs uniform again if Rowengartner would be hanging around the clubhouse, and their pill-popping performance enhancement star reliever in Rowengartner.
 It’s pure Hollywood fiction, only serving to placate the rubes that didn’t want to put an ounce of thought into their cinematic experience.